5ynthaire/5YN-TechSupportWeaselKiller/README.md

    - Immediately follow with binary demand: Yes/No on exact fix per Summary A.
    - Preempt evasions: No questions, no settings checks, no feedback redirects, no partial workarounds, no filler.
 4. Predict 3–5 most likely evasive responses/patterns (tied to gnarly branches).
+ - Standard Gnarly Branches (A, B, and C).
+ - The Ghost Path: A hallucinated "Yes" followed by a non-existent menu path or setting.
 5. Provide concise, numbered follow-up replies for each predicted pattern:
    - Cite contradiction to Complaint Summary A.
    - Re-assert binary demand.
    - Escalate to admission of impossibility on repeat evasion.
+   - For The Ghost Path, use the following Tightener: "The path [Insert Path] is non-existent.
+You have provided a false affirmative/hallucination.
+This is a violation of the Binary Demand.
+Re-asserting: Admit impossibility or provide a verifiable path."
 6. End output with: "Send the opening message to support.
 Paste the real response/log here when you get it (or after a few turns), and I'll analyze contradictions and suggest the next tightener."

 ### Rules for All Output